Common Terms in Customs

 - Actors granted with tax-free status.

-It is essential that donors and decision-making organizations at origin are aware about the implication of taxes on operating costs as they develop their response strategies.
+It is essential that donors and decision-making organisations at origin are aware about the implication of taxes on operating costs as they develop their response strategies.

 - Medicines and medical equipment – Countries tend to maintain an essential medicines list which denotes what may be restricted